 Despite these trends, the underlying fundamentals of the asset class actually remained sound, with increasing tax receipts for state and local governments, low defaults, and yields that were at historically high levels, compared to taxable bonds.

 International Markets Flat, But Currencies Weigh

 Investors gained little from diversifying their bond portfolios overseas in 2013.
 The international bond markets, as a group, finished the year flat as strong gains in smaller European economies such as Spain and Italy were offset by weakness in larger markets such as Canada and the United Kingdom.

-U.S.-based investors nonetheless finished the year in the red due to the weakness in foreign currencies against the U.S. dollar.
-While the non-U.S. portion of the JP Morgan Global Government Bond Index returned 1.39% in local currency terms during 2013, it fell 5.20% when measured in U.S. dollars (through December 27).
+U.S.-based investors, nonetheless, finished the year in the red due to the weakness in foreign currencies against the U.S. dollar.
+While the non-U.S. portion of the JP Morgan Global Government Bond Index returned 1.39% in local currency terms during 2013, it fell 5.20% when measured in U.S. dollars (through Dec.
+27).
 The largest return gaps between local-currency and dollar-denominated returns occurred in Japan, Australia, and Canada, all of which saw their currencies fall against the dollar.
 As a result, unhedged foreign government bond portfolios generally finished the year in negative territory.

 Emerging Markets Face Multiple Headwinds

 Emerging market bonds also closed 2013 in the red, but virtually all of the downturn occurred in the May-June selloff.